 Firstly, I know I don’t really have to remind everyone of this, but I will.

-A dog should NEVER be left alone on a tie out.
+A pet dog should NEVER be left alone on a tie out.

 Train your dog well for the situation.
 Training your dog to handle a variety of situations is really a requirement of living with a dog.
 When you have your dog with you in public, anything can happen.
-This is an annoying part of living with a being of a different species.
+This is the stressful part of living with a being of a different species.
 To be prepared you will need your dog to respond to your cues in very highly distractive environments.
 This means lots of training.
 This is the most boring part of having a dog – doing repetitive actions to help your dog learn how to behave in public.
-It is a lot of work.
-But it is so extremely important.
+It is a lot of work but it is so extremely important.

 Training helps dogs adjust to what you need them to do.
 If you need your dog to be comfortable on a tie-out in a campground, while seeing other dogs and people pass by, training him for that situation is crucial, maybe even more so than having the right kind of tie out.
 I can’t go into training specifics here but I will address it in another blog post.